 Vladimir P. Drachev, Associate Professor; Ph.D., Institute for Semiconductor Physics and Institute of Automation and Electrometry, Russian Academy of Sciences.
 Optical physics; nonlinear optics; photonics.

-Jerome L. Duggan, Regents Professor; Ph.D., Louisiana State University.
+Jerome L. Duggan, Regents Professor Emeritus, APS Fellow; Ph.D., Louisiana State University.
 Experimental atomic and accelerator physics.

-Paolo Grigolini, Professor; Professor; Ph.D., University of Pisa (Italy).
+Paolo Grigolini, Professor; Ph.D., University of Pisa (Italy).
 Nonlinear dynamics; statistical physics.